DanNixon/emfcamp-schedule-api/adapter/README.md

 ## Examples

+Note that these examples are valid for the 2022 schedule.

 It is likely useful to stuff the output of these into your JSON visualiser of choice (e.g. pipe to `| jq | less`).

 - List the entire schedule: `curl "localhost:8000/schedule"`